Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m01-fist-time-users/index.md

 The Details page shows the path of our vulnerability.
 This is an improvement beyond the URL, because Contrast also shows how the vulnerability affects running code.
 {{% /note %}}

+Navigate to Teamserver (https://eval.contrastsecurity.com/Contrast) with the credentials supplied to you.

-You should see a new notification indicating your application has a new critical vulnerability.
+You should see a new notification indicating your application has a new *Critical* vulnerability.

 {{< figure src="14-webgoat-injection-notification.png" height="400px" text-align="center">}}